Prior Jesus/God Saviors Crucified

-Prior God Saviors crucified has been a poplar theme since the beginning of history!
+Prior God Saviors that were “CRUCIFIED” has been a popular theme since the beginning of history!

 Thulis of Egypt

-Commonly spelled Krishna.
+AKA Khrishna.
+Commonly spelled with a ‘K” – Krishna – to not confuse as being Christian.
 This is the most probably source of the words Christ and Christian.
 Krishna was born of a virgin (Devaki) on December 25.
-He died around the age of 30. died on a tree crucified between two thieves (some traditions) He was pierced and crucified.
-Deaths resulted in a Sun darkening at noon.
+He died around the age of 30.
+He died on a tree crucified between two thieves (some traditions).
+He was pierced and crucified.
+The deaths resulted in a Sun darkening at noon.
 He “resurrected” from the dead.
-Descended to hell.
+He descended into hell.
 He ascended to heaven “in the sight of all men.”
-He came earth to die for the salvation of man.
+He came to earth to die for the salvation of man.
 Krishna was deemed “Son of God”, “Our Lord and Savior.”
 He was part of a trinity, the second person.
-His disciples gave him the title of pure essence which sounds close the the name Jesus.
-(Hindustani).
+His disciples gave him the title of “pure essence” which sounds close the the name Jesus (in Hindustani).

 Crite of Chaldea